learn-co-curriculum/learn-expert-soft-skills/README.md

 ### Be Positive

-As a Learn Expert, you’re building community and bringing a human touch to this online learning experiment.
+As a Technical Coach, you’re building community and bringing a human touch to this online learning experiment.
 It’s important that as your student struggles through concepts or answering questions, that you reassure them and tell them that making mistakes and struggling with this content is what will ultimately make them.

 Tell them that error messages are great because it gets them one step closer to the answer.
 Tell them that programming and the debugging process is all about breaking down the problem into manageable pieces and tackling those pieces one by one.
 This will take time, but that’s expected.